 Air Time + Sunshine

-Sometimes, simply giving our skin some space and good old fresh air allows it to do it's job and heal itself without the need for expensive creams or added products.
-That's why we love to suggest lots of diaper free time not only to treat diaper rash naturally, but to prevent diaper rash naturally as well.
+Sometimes, simply giving our skin some space and good old fresh air allows it to do its job and heal itself without the need for expensive creams or added products.
+That's why we love to suggest lots of diaper free time, not only to treat diaper rash naturally, but to prevent diaper rash naturally as well.

 Preventing Diaper Rash